DeterminateSystems/riff/README.md

 When you run `fsm shell` in a Rust project, fsm

-- **reads** your [`Cargo.toml`][cargo-toml] configuration manifest to determine which native dependencies your project requires and then
+- **reads** your [`Cargo.toml`][cargo-toml] configuration manifest to determine which external dependencies your project requires and then
-- **uses** the [Nix] package manager&mdash;in the background and without requiring any intervention on your part&mdash;to install any native dependencies, such as [OpenSSL] or [Protobuf], and also sets any environment variables necessary to discover those tools.
+- **uses** the [Nix] package manager&mdash;in the background and without requiring any intervention on your part&mdash;to install any external dependencies, such as [OpenSSL] or [Protobuf], and also sets any environment variables necessary to discover those tools.
 Once it knows which external tools are required, it